kusantrisal/frontend/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Notes:
+## Access token is saved in session storage when sing is triggered
-# Kill running instance on the port netstat -ano|findstr "PID :8081
+# Kill running instance on the port netstat -ano|findstr :8081
+# taskkill /PID PORT_NUMBER /F